-Many times the names "sweet potato" and "yam" are used interchangeably in conversation, in cooking and even at the supermarket.
-But they are really two different vegetables.
-In fact, although they are both root vegetables, they belong to two different plant families--the sweet potato is from the morning glory family while the yam is related to the lily.
+Many times the names "sweet potato" and "yam" are used interchangeably in conversation, in cooking and even at the supermarket, but they are really two different vegetables.
+Although they are both root vegetables, they belong to two different plant families--the sweet potato is from the morning glory family while the yam is related to the lily.
 Yams are sweeter than the sweet potato, grow much larger and are also nutritionally inferior.

 The fact that yams and sweet potatoes are mislabeled on cans and in recipes can cause a lot of confusion.
 Here's how to tell them apart and cook them properly.